ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-api-code-generation-journey.md

 The founding members felt that Swagger Codegen 3.0.0 was diverging too much from the philosophy of Swagger Codegen 2.x.
 The founding members wanted a more rapid release cycle (weekly patch release, monthly minor release) so users do not need to wait for several months to get a stable release.
 Having a community-driven version allows for innovation, reliability, and a roadmap owned by the community.
 OpenAPI Generator is a fork of swagger-codegen between version 2.3.1 and 2.4.0.

-#### openapi code generator
+### openapi code generator

 "OpenAPI Generator" is a comprehensive Java application which can generate client and server side code from your OpenAPI models.
 It’s a large code base with support for generating client-side SDKs in over 20 languages as well as nearly the same number of server-side implementations.
 It's a community-driven version which provides similar functionalities as that of Swagger Codegen and can be used as drop-in replacement.
 If a team already use swagger-codegen then it's recommended want to migrate from Swagger Codegen to OpenAPI Generator sooner rather than later.

 While OpenAPI Generator is very comprehensive, there are rough edges when trying to use it ourselves; documentation can be inconsistent and the error messaging difficult to follow.
-This coupled with being a large Java code base with liberal usage of abstract classes and inheritance means that debugging why something isn’t working the way you’d expect can be incredibly challenging
+This coupled with being a large Java code base with liberal usage of abstract classes and inheritance means that debugging why something isn’t working the way you’d expect can be incredibly challenging.

 There are two main components to how OpenAPI Generator generates source code: